dask/dask-jobqueue/docs/index.rst

    )

-Note that the cores and total_memory keywords above correspond not to your full desired deployment, but rather to the size of a *single worker node*.
-Separately you will specify how many worker nodes you want using the scale method.
+Note that the cores and total_memory keywords above correspond not to your full desired deployment, but rather to the size of a *single job* which should be no larger than the size of a single machine in your cluster.
+Separately you will specify how many jobs to deploy using the scale method.

 .. code-block:: python

-   cluster.scale(20)  # ask for twenty nodes of the specification provided above
+   cluster.scale(20)  # launch twenty jobs of the specification provided above

 Configuration Files
 ~~~~~~~~~~~~~~~~~~~